valeriupredoi/isenes-new-site/README.md

 gem 'coderay', '1.1.1'
 ```

-## 5. Toy website (valeriupredoi pages, lost of Porsches)
+## 5. Toy website (valeriupredoi pages, lots of Porsche 956C and 962C)

-This is a sandbox (toy) website: https://valeriupredoi.github.io/
+This is a sandbox (toy) [website](https://valeriupredoi.github.io/) built by me, with a
+Feeling Responsive base, see the modified [source](https://github.com/valeriupredoi/valeriupredoi.github.io).

+The Feeling Responsive base template can be forked or gitballed from its [source](https://github.com/Phlow/feeling-responsive)
+and set up for the ISENES3 website needs.

 ## 6. Building Jekyll from Docker